coertvm/summon-your-build-tool/README.md

 and lived to tell the tale.
 Now, as every good story deserves, we turn to the reflections of one who's been there and back again.
 Let's hear his hard-won lessons and insights from his epic cross-realm adventure.

+## The Council of Wizards

+As our journey through the magical realms of Java build tools comes to a close, it's time to gather as a council of wizards-sharing wisdom, answering questions and conjuring clarity.
+Step forward and let your curiosities be heard!